 Program Expands to 85 Participants – Community Invited to Help Create New Logo

-After many years in partnership with Youth Alliance under the name JUMP, which stands for Journey to Unite Mentors and Parents, the YWCA is proud to announce that it has received a Community Connections Grant through MOSAIC to serve more parenting teens and their babies.
+The YWCA is proud to announce that it has received a Community Connect Grant through MOSAIC Life Care to serve parenting teens and their babies.
 The new program will now be called Healthy Teen Parents/Healthy Babies and can serve up to 85 teen parents and their young children.

 There are approximately 135 teen births in Buchanan County alone annually.
 Traci McChristy, YWCA St. Joseph, explains that the combination of support from peers, mentoring from adults and other services can help prevent teens from the loss of friendships and the loneliness that can set in – even helping ease depression and suicidal thoughts that can occur.
 “The mental health piece of this program is huge.
 Exhaustion, many appointments and the need to get services to help support the baby along with continued education and school requirements can lead to a tremendous amount of stress, which we would like to help offset for a healthier start and a healthier future.”